-Over 60 kinds of synesthesia have been documented and some of the more common forms include grapheme or color synesthesia where letters or numbers are perceived as colors; ordinal linguistic personification where numbers, days of the week and months of the year are experienced by the individual as personalities; and spatial-sequence, or number form synesthesia where numbers, months of the year, and/or days of the week are experienced as specific and very precise locations in space.
+Over 60 kinds of synesthesia have been documented.
+Some of the more common forms include grapheme, or color synesthesia, where letters or numbers are perceived as colors; ordinal linquistic personification, where numbers, days of the week, and months of the year are experienced as personalities; and spatial-sequence, or number form synesthesia, where numbers, months of the year, and/or days of the week are experienced as specific and very precise locations in space.

-As for tasting and synesthesia, I’ve learned that most of the colleagues I’ve worked with in my tasting project are like me.
-We’re visual dominant in our thinking and represent our internal experience of wine primarily with images in any number of different ways.
-But over the last year I noticed several outliers among participants; professionals who taste at a world-class level but whose inner processing of the wine experience is so far outside the norm that their tasting strategies are challenging to deconstruct and code.
-To these few the experience of wine is not so much about using images associated with memories of aromatics and flavors but instead experiencing wine as a flow, shape, colors, texture and sounds often projected outward from their body.
+In regards to tasting and synesthesia, I’ve learned that most of the colleagues I’ve worked with in my tasting project are like me.
+We’re visual-dominant in our thinking and represent our internal experience of wine primarily with images in any number of different ways.
+However, over the last year I noticed several outliers among colleagues I’ve interviewed; professionals who taste at a world-class level but whose inner processing of the wine experience is so far outside the norm that their tasting strategies are challenging to deconstruct and code.
+To these few, the wine experience is not so much about using images associated with memories of aromatics and flavors, but instead experiencing wine as a flow, shape, colors, texture, and sounds often projected outward from their body.
 These tasters are synesthetes, the true instinctual tasters.
 Here are three of them.

 Sur Lucero, MS

-“I visualize how the wine feels on my palate,” he says, “whether it feels flat, lifted, vibrant, tense, or youthful.”
-When asked for an example he mentioned New Zealand Sauvignon Blanc describing it as an “intense wine with lots of energy and crisp angularity to it with shades of green, yellow and platinum.”
-I asked if he saw shapes and he replied that he doesn’t necessarily see shapes but does see colors and movement in what he described as a linear fashion out in front of him.
+“I visualize how the wine feels on my palate,” he says; “whether it feels flat, lifted, vibrant, tense, or youthful.”
+When asked for an example he mentioned New Zealand Sauvignon Blanc describing it as an “intense wine with lots of energy and crisp angularity to it with shades of green, yellow, and platinum.”
+I asked if he saw shapes; he replied that he doesn’t necessarily see shapes, but does see colors and movement in what he described as a linear fashion out in front of him.
 “They move and they’re not just in one dimension.
 They expand on an X and a Y axis.”
 Further, he went on to say that the shape of a wine is largely determined by the structure.
-To Sur the “intensity, the sharpness and austerity” of a wine will create more lift on the Y axis as opposed to a wine that’s richer, fuller and fatter which be more expansive and breadth on the X axis.
+To Sur, the “intensity, the sharpness, and austerity” of a wine will create more lift on the Y axis as opposed to a wine that’s richer, fuller, and fatter which be more expansive and broader on the X axis.

 Gilian Handelman is director of education for Kendall-Jackson.
 She’s long known that she doesn’t process wine the same way that most people do.
-During our session (interview to be posted in the near future) I asked her how she was able to recognize a specific fruit vs. another.
+During our session, I asked her how she was able to recognize a specific fruit vs. another.
 She replied by saying, “I guess it’s just an instantaneous reaction in my brain.
-There’s this thought that I’ve catalogued all these smells and there’s a synapse that’s telling me this is dark fruit.
+There’s this thought that I’ve catalogued all these smells, and there’s a synapse that’s telling me this is dark fruit.
 It’s almost like electricity.
 Once I make those quick decisions, say that it’s in the black fruit world, I’m asking if it’s fresh black fruit or prunes or whatever.”

 “It’s like a big rubber casing that’s filled and things are shooting out the end of the casing making the rubber stretch … then in the back there’s this kind of roller coaster and other stuff stretching through the casing.
 But there’s also like a cascade of what’s going on.
 There’s tannin and acid, and it (cascade shape) goes up (she motioned with her hands) coming back down and then goes up again.”